- Organization Chart

 Channels, Synapses, and Circuits:

-The FY 2016 President’s Budget request is 140.979 million, an increase of $5.248 million or 3.86 percent, over the FY 2015 Enacted level.
-In FY 2016, NINDS will continue to balance investigator-initiated research and research targeted to specific mission priorities, including projects funded through the Institute’s translational research and clinical trials programs.
-Among the targeted initiatives, the Epilepsy Centers without Walls bring together the best multidisciplinary team of investigators, regardless of geographic locations, to focus for multiple years on a specific Benchmarks priority that is better addressed through such a cooperative effort rather than traditional grant mechanisms.
+The FY 2017 President’s Budget request is $205.034 million, a decrease of $0.655 million or 0.3 percent less than the FY 2016 Enacted level.
+In FY 2017, NINDS will continue to balance investigator-initiated research and research targeted to specific mission priorities, including projects funded through the Institute’s translational research and clinical trials programs.
+Among targeted initiatives, the Epilepsy Centers without Walls (CWOW) bring together the best multidisciplinary teams of investigators, regardless of geographic locations, to focus for multiple years on a specific Benchmarks priority that is better addressed through such a cooperative effort rather than traditional grant mechanisms.
+Areas of focus have included a very successful neurogenetics CWOW, an active CWOW focusing on Sudden Unexpected Death in Epilepsy (SUDEP), and a new center for FY2016 on finding treatments that modify the disease process itself and combating treatment resistant epilepsy.
 NINDS and NHLBI have also collaborated to expand the CDC’s Sudden Unexpected Infant Death (SUID) Case Registry to include SUDEP and Sudden Cardiac Death in individuals up to age 24 in 15 states.
-NINDS is also a lead Institute in the development and implementation of the BRAIN Initiative.
-NINDS is working closely with other parts of NIH, other Federal agencies, and private groups to implement the scientific vision that was developed by an interdisciplinary team of scientists after extensive consultation with the scientific community.
-To that end, BRAIN Initiative funding opportunity announcements have been issued for FY 2014, FY 2015, and will be issued for FY 2016.

 Infrastructure, Training programs, and Resources: